LauraCole1900/sequelize-e-commerce-backend/README.md

 ## Description

-This is a CLI e-commerce back-end using MySQL and Sequelize.
+This is a CLI e-commerce back-end using Express, MySQL and Sequelize.

 ## Links